This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Create a read replica

 Create another database instance that will act as a read replica.
-This will both help scale read traffic and act as
+This will help scale read traffic and act as

 an additional form of (continuous) backup.